EthereumCommonwealth/DexNS/README.md

 # Decentralized Naming Service

-DexNS 3.0 contracts would be deployed soon.

 # Contracts

+DexNS 3.0 contracts are currently deployed on ETC mainnet.

 DexNS storage contract: [0x429611c633806a03447391026a538a022e1e2731](https://gastracker.io/addr/0x429611c633806a03447391026a538a022e1e2731)